 But located just 20 minutes away from the city centre is the small and beautifully romantic village of Haworth which, with its stone cottages, cobbled streets and surrounding wild moorland, makes a fantastic slow-paced day trip within the North of England.

-Through its history and scenery, a day trip to Howarth captures your imagination and sparks a sense of creativity, no matter how many times you visit.
+Through its history and scenery, a Haworth day trip captures your imagination and sparks a sense of creativity, no matter how many times you visit.

-Whether you’re interested in uncovering the lives of the Bronte Sisters or just want to explore this pretty village and its neighbouring scenery, here is how you can spend a day trip to Haworth!
+Whether you’re interested in uncovering the lives of the Bronte Sisters or just want to explore this pretty village and its neighbouring scenery, here is how you can spend a Haworth day trip!

 It’s also accessible by rail, the closest train station being the historic station of Keighley.
-If you’re able to, arriving to Howarth by train is a really enjoyable experience.
+If you’re able to, arriving to Haworth by train is a really enjoyable experience.

 You may also wish to consider taking an organised day trip from one of the tourist cities such as York, however you will only get a brief and limited insight into Haworth.
 Doing it independently – if you can – is highly recommended.